ctang18/DiscordBot/README.md

 * [Visual Studio Community 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)
 * [Python 2.7](https://www.python.org/downloads/)

-## RSS
-You can create an rss.json file adding rss feeds as commands.
-See rss.json.example for details.

-## Special instructions for setting up google search and youtube APIs:

-(thanks @SchwererKonigstiger)

-1) Create a Custom Search at: https://cse.google.com/cse/create/new

-2) Leave the first line blank, and name the search engine anything you wish.

-3) Click "Advanced Options" and then type ImageObject.

-4) Hit create.

-5) On this new page, enable the Image Search in the menu.

-6) Then press "Search engine ID" under the Details header.

-7) Copy this into the auth.json's "google_custom_search" section.

-Make sure you also have your google server API key, which goes in the "youtube_api_key" section, or the search will fail.

 # Running
 Before first run you will need to create an `auth.json` file.
 The email and password for a discord account are required.
 The other credentials are not required for the bot to run, but highly recommended as commands that depend on them will malfunction.
 See `auth.json.example`.